 To solve the problem of causing directed cycles, each player must avoid choosing any of its descendant nodes as the strategy.
-However, maintaining and disseminating ancestor/descendant relationship could make a game-based algorithm unfavorably centralized.
-To be able to prevent a player from mistakenly choosing one of its descendants as its parent in a distributed approach, we develop a fully distributed algorithm, called the game-based broadcast tree construction (GB-BTC) algorithm.
+However, maintaining and disseminating ancestor/descendant relationship could make a gamebased algorithm unfavorably centralized.
+To be able to prevent a player from mistakenly choosing one of its descendants as its parent in a distributed approach, we develop a fully distributed algorithm, called the GB-BTC algorithm.
 GB-BTC prevents directed cycles from being formed by exploiting a local metric, called rank, (rather than using the ancestor/descendant relationship) and by setting some rank-based constraints for strategy selection.